virgo-agent-toolkit/rackspace-monitoring-agent/README.md

 2. except the files in the root level "static" directory (ie, you can ship fixtures for testing if you want).
 3. Lua files and folders found under the root lua_modules dir are globally accessible and are not lazily loaded.

-This bundles will take the name of the final directory that was specified to configure plus the suffic "-bundle.zip" or "-bundle-test.zip".
+This bundles will take the name of the final directory that was specified to configure plus the suffic "-bundle.zip".

 Versioning
 ==========